 Five top tips for single parents:

-- If you have older children, encourage them to help out around the house with jobs on a regular basis – don’t feel you have to do everything.
+- If you have older children, encourage them to help out around the house with jobs appropriate to their age on a regular basis – don’t feel you have to do everything

-- Organise and plan things like meal preparation in advance wherever possible so you avoid last minute stress.
+- Organise and plan things like meals in advance wherever possible so you avoid last minute stress

-If you’re finding things hard, do talk to your public health nurse (health visitor).
+If you’re finding things hard, talk to your health visitor.
 They will be able to signpost you to help and support.
-These organisations can also provide advice:
+These are some of the organisations that can also provide advice: